medicals/FontAwesomeAndroid/README.md

 Based on "Font Awesome by Dave Gandy - http://fontawesome.io".

+**note latest update to font awesome 4.0 breaks previous namespace convention, all string are prefixed by fa_ instead of icon_

 How to include
 ----------
 1. Add the <b>fontawesome-webfont.ttf</b> file into your assets directory